Chocolate Peanut Butter Ritz Cookies

 On top of that, these Ritz cracker cookies are SO EASY TO MAKE.
 If I’m needing a last-minute treat for a holiday sweets platter, this is one of my go-to recipes.

 A few more of our favorite no-bake holiday treats: Peppermint Bark is pretty and festive, a must-make for our daughter Hatti each Christmas season.
-This recipe for Marshmallow Caramel Rice Krispies Puffs brings a smile to everyone’s face.
+Marshmallow Caramel Rice Krispies Puffs and Peanut Butter Balls with Rice Krispies bring a smile to everyone’s face.
 And Mom’s Microwave Caramel Corn comes together quick and easy!

 How to make Ritz Cracker Cookies

 I’ve tweaked my method and ingredient proportions for these Ritz cookies over the years.
-And now I’m done.
-These cookies are just the way I like them.
-They turn out perfect every single time.
+And now these cookies are just the way I like them.
+They turn out perfect every single time!

-Arrange half of the Ritz crackers on top of the wax paper and add creamy peanut butter to the center of each one.
-When our girls were too small to dip the cookies into the melted chocolate, this was always their contribution to the recipe.
-They counted out the crackers, laid them on the pan, and then helped to add the peanut butter.
+Arrange half of the Ritz crackers on the wax paper, then add peanut butter to the center of each one.
+When our girls were too small to dip the cookies into the melted chocolate, this was always their job.
+They counted out the crackers, set them on the pan, and then helped to add the peanut butter.

 Place another cracker on top of the peanut butter and press it down gently to create a sandwich cookie.